seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 </details>

+### Update 4

 I have also noted that my work using the `@all-contributors` bot was wiped out due to the organizations being deleted, but the attributes now serve as additional proof that the organizations existed, and were used.
 Suddenly, all my time using this bot no longer feels like a waste.
 I have not yet received a response to my 3rd appeal yet. - 2022, Saturday, August 20th

 No activity has occurred regarding the 3rd repeal, I am still waiting, and still continuing somewhat normally.
 For some reason, I don't feel entirely prepared to go public again.
 I should get over this pretty quickly. - 2022, Sunday, August 21st

 Still no response.
 I almost forgot to update this log today. - 2022, Monday, August 22nd

+I am still waiting for a response.
+The difficult question was raised yesterday on what I will do if I never get my account back. - 2022, Tuesday, August 23rd

 ### Survey